The Ugly Move by the Royal Family That Further Unites Kate Middleton and Lady Di

 Additionally, some recalled that Kate Middleton was photographed by Millie Pilkington on her wedding day to Prince William.
 That image, taken by a female photographer, would have fit perfectly in the post.
 However, it was not included, which increased the controversy.

-Kate Middleton's Gesture on International Women's Day
+Kate Middleton's Post on International Women's Day

 As the controversy grew, Kate Middleton and Prince William also made their own tribute on social media.
-On their official account, they shared images of twelve inspiring women, highlighting their achievements over the last 12 months.
+On their official account, they shared images of twelve inspiring women, highlighting their achievements over the past 12 months.

 Meanwhile, the Royal House remains silent on the controversy.
 The absence of Kate Middleton and Diana of Wales in their tribute has caused great controversy among the British.
 Some have even speculated about Camilla's influence in this decision, to prevent two of the most beloved women of the British Crown from overshadowing her.